All About Corrugated Cardboard

 WHY IT’S EFFECTIVE

 As mentioned earlier, the fluted sheet creates air pockets that give the structure a cushioning effect.
 These air pockets also work as insulation.
 The fluted style also provides much more strength and sturdiness compared to paperboard.
-However, because it is made out of paper, corrugated board still remains lightweight.
-All of these things make for a very effective packaging material.
+However, because it is made from paper, corrugated board remains lightweight.
+All these things make for a very effective packaging material.

 WHY IT’S A SUSTAINABLE OPTION